kaan84k/slt-bug-analytics-dashboard/README.md

 # SLT Bug Analytics Dashboard

 This repository contains a Streamlit dashboard for analysing bug reports in the SLT Selfcare app.
+Bug categories are annotated with standard syslog levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`) so you can filter and visualize bugs by severity.
+The data-processing pipeline assigns these levels automatically when `run_pipeline.py` is executed.

 ## Running Locally